za-cheng/WildLight/README.md

 ```

 ## Data convention
-Input data are organized in a single folder, where images are saved as exr/png files similar to [NeuS](https://github.com/Totoro97/NeuS), __OR__ packed within a single npy file
+Input data is organized in a single folder, where images are saved as exr/png files similar to [NeuS](https://github.com/Totoro97/NeuS) style, __OR__ packed within a single npy file
 ```
 <case_name xxx>
 |-- cameras_sphere.npz    # camera & lighting parameters